Today’s Reading: Job 22-23

 I keep singing to myself a song about Job that I heard an evangelist named Jack Coe sing almost 60 years ago.
 It’s called “Job’s God Is True.”
 If I can find the song I’ll attach it (click here for the lyrics).
 The words bring together two statements of Job: “Though God slay me, yet I’ll trust Him,” and then, “I shall come forth as gold.”

 At 19 years old, as a first-year Bible College student, I became very ill.
-The doctors even despaired of my life.
+The doctors even feared for my life.
 My brothers and sisters in the faculty and student body went into a time of fasting and prayer, and I was restored to health and strength.
 That school in Peterborough, Ontario, is now called, “Master’s College and Seminary.”
 They continue to be strong in faith and in the detailed study of God’s Word.
 I recommend to all a time of concentration in the Bible at Master’s.
 They offer online “distance education” courses as well (click here for information).
 I think that such a college is vital, particularly in the preparation of those God has called to be Pastors, Evangelists, Ministers, and more effective servants of the Lord than we might otherwise be.
-My grandson, Eric Mainse and his wife Kara are recent graduates.
+My grandson, Eric Mainse and his wife Kara graduated from Master’s College & Seminary in 2015.
 God miraculously preserved Eric’s life when he was a child.
 God’s purpose is being fulfilled in his life and in the lives of hundreds of others.
-Eric’s story is in my book, This Far by Faith (to order my book click here).
-Eric is Youth Pastor and Kara is Children’s Pastor at New Life Church in Brantford, Ontario (click here).
+Eric is now a Youth Pastor in London, Ontario.

 Yours, going for “gold,”